PEER REVIEW POLICY

 A reviewer is entrusted to provide an unbiased assessment of the scientific merit of a manuscript under review.
 Any situation or relationship that could bias or be construed to bias this assessment must be reported to the Editor.
 These include personal relations to the authors, concurrent competitive research on the same subject in the manuscript, or professional or financial ties to an organization with interests in the subject under review.
 In such cases where an actual or apparent Conflict of Interest is disclosed, the use of a review provided or requested is at the discretion of the Editor.

-Declaration of Compliance with Publishing Ethics in the journal ALFA (Architecture Papers of the Faculty of Architecture and Design STU) has been prepared in accordance with the Elsevier’s Publishing Ethics Resource Kit (PERK) (1, 2), Ethics in Research and Publication (3), and the COPE Code of Conduct (4).
+All authors must adhere to the Declaration of Compliance with Publishing Ethics in the journal ALFA (Architecture Papers of the Faculty of Architecture and Design STU), which has been prepared in accordance with the Elsevier’s Publishing Ethics Resource Kit (PERK) (1, 2), Ethics in Research and Publication (3), and the COPE Code of Conduct (4).

 - Policy of the Journal

 - 1.1.
 The Journal has a clear editorial strategy approved by the Scientific Board of the Faculty of Architecture and Design STU.

 - 1.2.
 The Journal undergoes a blind review process.

 - 1.3.
 The Journal provides a variety of authors’ origins.